 As part of this course, each student must participate in four mandatory laboratory experiments.
 The labs provide supplemental exposure to several of the concepts we will be covering over the course of this term.
-The lab schedule will be posted on avenue.
+The lab schedule is included in this course outline.

 Lab experiments will be conducted in groups of three or four.
 All group members must participate in all labs.
 Each group is responsible for submitting a report for each lab.
-Each lab will be graded, and all group members will receive the same grade.
+Each group is responsible for submitting a report for each lab.
+Each group is responsible for submitting a report for each lab.
+Each lab will be graded.
+All group members will receive the same grade, except when penalty applies.
 All group members are expected to take part in the report preparation.
 A statement describing the contribution of each group member should be included in the lab report.
-Failure to clearly demonstrate each member's contribution could result in a 10% - 50% penalty.
+Failure to clearly demonstrate each member's contribution could result in an individual or group penalty ranging from 10% to 50%.

 A formal report structure is expected for each laboratory write-up.
-Suppose that you are working as a professional engineer and prepare your laboratory reports accordingly.
-Guidelines for the report structure and the marking scheme are available on avenue.
+Suppose that you are working as a professional engineer, and prepare your laboratory reports accordingly.
+Guidelines for the report structure and the marking scheme are available on A2L.
 Follow these guidelines carefully to achieve the best possible grade on your laboratory reports.
 Late laboratory reports will receive a penalty of 10% per day late with no exceptions.